 Step 4: Developing a marketing distribution strategy

-At the end of the day, you want your marketing strategy to be as successful as possible – and that can only be done if you are using your resources effectively.
+At the end of the day, you want your marketing strategy to be as successful as possible.
+Therefore, you need to use your resources effectively.
 Making sure you’ve thought out where your programs will interact with your prospects will ensure successful results.

 A good distribution plan includes: